Taskmaster Australia: Production

-The Taskmaster franchise was conceived of by Alex Horne and first televised in Britain, where Horne plays the Taskmaster's Assistant.
-The British version debuted in 2014.
-Confirmation of an Australian version was announced in October 2022, to be produced by Avalon Television (the British production company) with Kevin & Co for Network 10.
+The Taskmaster franchise was conceived by Alex Horne and first televised in Britain, where Horne plays the Taskmaster's Assistant.
+The British version debuted in 2015.
+Confirmation of an Australian version was announced in October 2022, to be produced by Avalon Television (the British production company) with New Zealand-based Kevin & Co. for Network 10.
+This is the first Kevin & Co. production outside New Zealand.

-The pre-recorded tasks were filmed in the same house in New Zealand that the Taskmaster New Zealand uses.
+The pre-recorded tasks were filmed in the same house and grounds, Jennie Hu's Boutique Venue on Croft Lane, Riverhead, New Zealand that Taskmaster NZ uses.
 It is known as "The Taskmaster Retreat" in the Australian version and "The Taskmaster Ranch" in the New Zealand version.
 Filming took up to ten hours per day.

 Filming for the studio shows took place in December 2022 at the NEP Studios in Eveleigh, Sydney, New South Wales.
 Gleeson remarked of the filming, that it was the first show he had done where "right from the very first episode, all the audience seats were sold out".

 Tasks for the series were written by a team, which includes Sam Smith (who also writes tasks for the New Zealand version), alongside Cashman, with development assisted by show producer Cam Bakker, and, as with all the international adaptations, sent to show creator Alex Horne for final approval.
 Executive producer Sarah Thornton remarked that the aim is to bring in new writers each series to "keep it fresh".

+In July 2023, a second series began filming in Melbourne, Victoria for a 2024 airdate.
+The cast was revealed on 10 July 2023 as Peter Helliar, Mel Buttle, Aaron Chen, Concetta Caristo, and Rhys Nicholson.

+Studio filming for a third series took place in the week beginning 18 March 2024.
+The cast was confirmed as Anne Edmonds, Jenny Tian, Josh Thomas, Lloyd Langford and Wil Anderson on 21 March 2024.

+In May 2024, it was announced that the third filmed series would instead air as season two in mid-2024, and the second filmed series would air in late 2024.

 Episodes

+Series 1 (2023)

-The first series consists of 10 episodes.
-The contestants are Danielle Walker, Jimmy Rees, Julia Morris, Luke McGregor and Nina Oyama.
+The first series consists of 10 episodes and was broadcast on Network 10 starting on 2 February 2023.
+In order of placement, the contestants were Danielle Walker, Jimmy Rees, Julia Morris, Luke McGregor and Nina Oyama.

+For team tasks in this series, the team of three was made up of Rees, McGregor and Oyama, with the team of two consisting of Walker and Morris.

+Walker was the winner of the series, with Morris as runner-up, Rees in 3rd, Oyama in 4th, and McGregor in 5th.

+The following year, series 1 episodes were made available on the official Taskmaster YouTube channel.